-2021 2020
+2022 2021

 USD'000 USD'000

-Current portion 2,312 1,021
+Current portion 4,151 2,312

-Non-current portion 6,114 4,840
+Non-current portion 7,316 6,114

-Amount due from related parties (Note 15) 8,426 5,861
+Amount due from related parties (Note 15) 11,467 8,426

-Effective from 1 January 2017, the QFC Regulatory Authority resolved to recognise employee end of service benefit-related liabilities in the financial statements.
-As at 31 December 2021, USD 6,114 thousand has been recognised as provision for employee end of service benefits (2020: USD 4,840 thousand).
-The same amount has been recognised as receivables from the Ministry of Finance based on a confirmation letter received from the Ministry to compensate the QFC Regulatory Authority for the payment of the end of service benefits.
+Effective from January 1, 2017, the QFC Regulatory Authority resolved to recognise employee end of service benefit-related liabilities in the financial statements.
+As at December 31, 2022, USD 7,316 thousand has been recognised as provision for employee end of service benefits which includes USD 45 thousand which was accrued in relation to employees seconded to the National Anti-Money Laundering and Terrorism Financing Committee ("NAMLC") (2021: USD 6,114 thousand).
+The same amount has been recognised as receivables from the Ministry of Finance and Qatar Central Bank respectively based on a confirmation letter received to compensate the QFC Regulatory Authority for the payment of the end of service benefits.